PTSD – Coping and Catharsis?

-Unlike Traumatic Incident Reduction, most common approaches to Post-Traumatic Stress Disorder fall into two categories: coping techniques and cathartic techniques.
+Unlike Traumatic Incident Reduction (TIR), most common approaches to Posttraumatic Stress Disorder (PTSD) fall into two categories: coping techniques and cathartic techniques.

 Some therapists give their clients specific in vivo methods for counteracting or coping with the symptoms of PTSD.
 Sometimes they provide ‘tools’ to enable clients to learn to adapt to, to learn to live with, their PTSD condition.
 Others encourage their clients to “release their feelings”, to have a catharsis.